constellr/product-lst/docs/DTC.md

 ## Overall Objectives

 The goal is to model the daily fluctuation in Land Surface Temperature (LST) at the highest spatial resolution possible.
 The primary advantage of this methodology is its ability to fusion multiple LST data sources at different resolutions.
-In other word, we're using constellr-DTC as a data fusion method between high resolution images (Landsat and Ecostress) and high temporal resolutions images (Mosaic of various geostationary satellites) to output high temporal and spatial resolution images.
+In other word, we are using constellr-DTC as a data fusion method between high resolution images (Landsat and Ecostress) and high temporal resolutions images (Mosaic of various geostationary satellites) to output high temporal and spatial resolution images.

 ## The input data to constellr-DTC